 Atlantic County Man Admits Personal Income Tax Evasion

-CAMDEN, N.J. - An Atlantic County, New Jersey, man today admitted evading payment of income taxes on money he embezzled from his business, U.S. Attorney Craig Carpentino announced.
+CAMDEN, N.J. – An Atlantic County, New Jersey, man today admitted evading payment of income taxes on money he diverted from his businesses, U.S. Attorney Craig Carpenito announced.

-Barry Markman, 62, of Margate, New Jersey, pleaded guilty before U.S. District Judge Renee Marie Bumb in Camden federal court to an information charging him with one count of evasion of income tax.
+Coby Frier, 53, of Atlantic City, New Jersey, pleaded guilty by videoconference before U.S. District Judge Noel L. Hillman to an information charging him with one count of income tax evasion.

 According to documents filed in this case and statements made in court:

-The charge to which Markman pleaded guilty carries a maximum potential penalty of five years in prison and a $250,000 fine.
-Sentencing is scheduled for Dec.
-6, 2019.
+The charge to which Frier pleaded guilty carries a maximum potential penalty of five years in prison and a $250,000 fine.
+Sentencing is scheduled for Sept.
+11, 2020.

-U.S. Attorney Carpenito credited special agents of IRS – Criminal Investigation, under the direction of Special Agent in Charge John R. Tafur, with the investigation leading to today’s guilty plea.
+U.S. Attorney Carpenito credited special agents of IRS – Criminal Investigation, under the direction of Acting Special Agent in Charge Laura J. Perry, and special agents of the FBI, under the direction of Special Agent in Charge Gregory W. Ehrie in Newark, with the investigation leading to today’s guilty plea.

-The government is represented by Senior Trial Counsel Jason M. Richardson of the U.S. Attorney’s Office Criminal Division in Camden.
+The government is represented by Deputy U.S. Attorney Matthew J. Skahill and Assistant U.S. Attorney Daniel A. Friedman of the U.S. Attorney’s Office’s Criminal Division in Camden.